magenta/magenta/magenta/models/polyphonic_rnn/README.md

 `--output_dir` is where the generated MIDI files will be saved. `--num_outputs` is the number of polyphonic tracks that will be generated. `--num_steps` is how long each melody will be in 16th steps (128 steps = 8 bars).

-See above for more information on command line options related to priming sequences.
+See above for more information on other command line options.

 ```
 polyphonic_rnn_generate \